A Seeso Saturday Night Special Episode

-Hopefully, there aren't any other specials only available through the site because the goal is to watch every SNL episode that is available and I'd like to watch it in the proper order.
-Don't get me wrong, this very specific issue that wouldn't bother me at all if it wasn't a minor inconvenience for this challenge.
-Other than that, Seeso's customer service has been great at helping me through this issue and I have absolutely zero complaints about their content.
+Hopefully, there aren't any other specials only available through the site because the goal is to watch every SNL episode that is available and I'd like to view it in the proper order.
+Don't get me wrong, this particular issue that wouldn't bother me at all if it wasn't a minor inconvenience for this challenge.
+Other than that, Seeso's customer service has been great at helping me through this issue, and I have absolutely zero complaints about their content.

 Speaking of content, it's time to share what I saw as I give you...

 The Wicker Breakdown: